-You can also join the Four Falls Trail from the car park at Cwm Porth which is managed by the Brecon Beacons National Park Authority.
+You can also join the Four Falls Trail from the car park at Cwm Porth (Ordnance Survey grid reference SN 928 124) which is managed by the Brecon Beacons National Park Authority.

 Gwaun Hepste is in a popular part of the Brecon Beacons National Park known as Waterfall Country.